Feb 15, 2017

 4. Formatting Issues

-When completing an ABN application it is crucial to enter only the required information into the textboxes provided.
-For example, if asked for the suburb name, please type that alone – Sydney, not Sydney NSW 2000.
+It is crucial to enter only the required information into the textboxes provided.
+For example, if asked for the suburb name, please type that alone - Sydney, not Sydney NSW 2000.

-5. Including a Minor as an Associate
+5. A Minor as an Associate

 It is legally acceptable for a minor (person below 18 years of age) to be a company shareholder.
 When applying for a company ABN, you will be required to cite their TFN to avoid delay.
 If the minor does not have a TFN, the minor will need to apply.
 There is no minimum age requirement for a TFN application.